jquinby/jekyll-now/about.md

 _How to Lead Small Groups_, Neal McBride

 ---
-Here are bookss that I'm using these days as an RCIA catechist:
+Books I'm using these days as an RCIA Catechist:

 _With Christ Through The Year: The Liturgical Year in Word and Symbols_, Fr.
 Bernard Strasser, OSB
 _Fundamentals of the Faith_, Peter Kreeft